mauricesvay/CheaterPress/README.md

 http://mauricesvay.github.com/CheaterPress/

+## About

+HTML5 app that helps you cheat at LetterPress.

+- take a screenshot of the game's grid
+- load it into the app
+- get word suggestions that match the letters

+Everything runs in the browser.
+Tested with modern ones (inc. iOS6 Safari).

 ## Author

 * Maurice Svay <maurice@svay.com>, [http://svay.com](http://svay.com)

-## About

-HTML5 app that helps you cheat at LetterPress

 ## Simplified BSD License